 Earlier, he scored all of Scotland’s points with six penalties in the 18-17 win against Wales in the 2009 Six Nations Under-20 Championship match at McDiarmid Park, Perth.
 His tally was a Scottish record in the championship, and he added a penalty in each of the subsequent matches against France and Italy.
-However, that tally of 24 points was passed by Robbie McGowan later in the championship with 27.

 Two years earlier Pete was in a group of Fife youngsters who achieved a rare double, playing in the Bell Baxter High School team who won the Bell Lawrie Scottish Schools Cup and then in the Howe of Fife squad who lifted the Scottish Youth League Cup.
 In season 2006-2007, too, he was in the Bell Baxter team who won the Royal Navy schools sevens.

 Date of birth: 05/10/89

 Ireland (replacement), France, Wales, France, Russia , Japan (replacement)

 Wales (replacement), France, England, Ireland, Italy (replacement), USA, Argentina, Wales (replacement), Fiji, South Africa